Passing Package

 ★ Gastric glands release hydrochloric acid, pepsin and mucus.

-★ Hydrochloric acid creates an acidic medium which facilitates the action of pepsin.
+★ Hydrochloric acid helps in action of pepsin.

 ★ Pepsin digests protein.